gbmhunter/MClide/README.rst

 Automatic support for the "help" command, and :bash:`-h`, :bash:`--help` flags for every other registered command.
 Help descriptions are saved as member variables of the respective command/option/parameter objects.
 No special support other UNIX commands such as :bash:`man`, :bash:`whatis` or :bash:`info`.

-To enable automatic help generation, just set the macro :code:`clide_ENABLE_AUTO_HELP` to 1 in :code:`Clide-Config.hpp`.
+To enable automatic help generation, just set the macro :code:`clide_ENABLE_AUTO_HELP` to 1 in :code:`include/Config.hpp`.

-Sometimes, you do not wish to display all available commands to the user. clide-cpp supports command group, in where you can assign each command to specific groups.
+Sometimes, you do not wish to display all available commands to the user.
+MClide supports command group, in where you can assign each command to specific groups.
 The help command supports a "-g groupName" option, which will only print help for commands registered in that group.

 E.g.